Japan's Abe visits shrine for war dead, China, South Korea angered

 "EXTREMELY DANGROUS"

-Tokyo's relations with Beijing and Seoul are already strained by territorial rows and disputes stemming from Japan's wartime occupation of large parts of China and its 1910-1945 colonization of the Korean peninsula.
+Tokyo's relations with Beijing and Seoul are already strained by territorial rows and disputes stemming from Japan's wartime occupation of large parts of China and its 1910-1945 colonisation of the Korean peninsula.

 China's Foreign Minister Wang Yi said Abe's action had pushed Japan in an "extremely dangerous" direction.